 How will I do that and what will sessions look like from now on?
 I’m here to answer all of your questions, let’s get started!

-If you have already had a session with me in the last month then you know that everything from booking your session, to your gallery delivery and artwork design are all done over the phone and online.
-We will communicate through phone calls, emails and zoom meetings.
-Not only are we keeping things easy and convenient for your family, but now it ensures limited contact between you and others.
+If you have already had a session with me in the last month then you know that everything from booking your session, to your gallery delivery and artwork design are all done through my studio, but with COVID-19 I can do consultations and reveals over the phone and online.
+We can communicate through phone calls, emails and zoom meetings.
+Not only am I keeping things easy and convenient for your family, but now it ensures limited contact between you and others.
+The choice to up to you and your family.

 Sessions will be limited to one per day.